Convert DOCX to Markdown and Extract Formatted Text Using GroupDocs.Parser Java

 License Acquisition

-- Temporary License: Request a temporary license via the GroupDocs website.
+- Temporary License: Request one via the GroupDocs website.

-- Purchase: Consider purchasing a license if it meets your needs.
+- Full Purchase: Buy a production license that matches your deployment needs.

 Basic Initialization and Setup